-Make the brunch favorite skinny by ditching the cheese and adding lots of veggies.
+Make the brunch favorite low-impact by ditching the cheese and adding lots of veggies.
 Scramble two whole eggs and one egg white with one to two slices chopped Canadian bacon.
 Add in chopped spinach, chopped bell peppers, and salsa.
 Serve in one small (six inch, at least five grams of protein) corn or whole grain tortilla.

 Protein Pancakes topped with Greek yogurt and fruit